MOHAMED-LAAGUILI/CV-Portfolio-2-/README.md

 7. **Portfolio**: Showcase of projects
 8. **Testimonials**: Feedback from clients and colleagues
 9. **Contact**: Contact form and personal contact information
+10. **404 sample**: 404 for redirect handle page with amazing three js use case

 ## Progressive Web App
 This website is set up as a PWA, allowing for offline access and app-like experience on mobile devices.